-To properly withdraw from the College, the student must obtain a "Request For Withdrawal from Brevard College" form from the Office of the Vice President of Academic Affairs, complete the top portion of the form, and secure the signatures of the college counselor, Office of Business and Finance, campus life/resident director, and library.
-The completed form should be returned to the Office of the Vice President for Academic Affairs.
+To properly withdraw from the College, the student must obtain a "Request For Withdrawal from Brevard College" form from the Office of Academic Affairs, complete the top portion of the form, and secure the signatures of the Office of Business and Finance and the Financial Aid Office.
+The completed form should be returned to the Office of Academic Affairs.
 All refunds are based on the date the student began the withdrawal process.
 Should the student cease class attendance without notifying the College, the midpoint of the semester will be used as the date of withdrawal.
 No refund will be granted for residence hall charges or other special charges or class fees once classes have begun.

-Those students receiving financial aid should also refer to the financial aid refund policy (see page 26).
+Those students receiving financial aid should also refer to the financial aid refund policy (see page 25).
 The refund policy will be as follows: